XieResearchGroup/Physics-aware-Multiplex-GNN/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/a-universal-framework-for-accurate-and/protein-ligand-affinity-prediction-on-pdbbind)](https://paperswithcode.com/sota/protein-ligand-affinity-prediction-on-pdbbind?p=a-universal-framework-for-accurate-and)

 Official implementation of **PAMNet** (Physics-aware Multiplex Graph Neural Network) in our paper **[A universal framework for accurate and efficient geometric deep learning of molecular systems](https://www.nature.com/articles/s41598-023-46382-8)** accepted by *Scientific Reports* (doi: 10.1038/s41598-023-46382-8).

+PAMNet is an improved version of [MXMNet](https://github.com/zetayue/MXMNet) with higher accuracy and efficiency by more comprehensive evaluations.
 <br/><br/>

 This implementation is also applicable to: